DLR-RM/stable-baselines3/docs/guide/export.rst

 Exporting models
 ================

-After training an agent, you may want to deploy/use it in an other language or framework, like `tensorflowjs <https://github.com/tensorflow/tfjs>`_.
+After training an agent, you may want to deploy/use it in another language or framework, like `tensorflowjs <https://github.com/tensorflow/tfjs>`_.
 Stable Baselines3 does not include tools to export models to other frameworks, but this document aims to cover parts that are required for exporting along with